mirotvorec85/xbts-ui/README.md

 ## Getting started

-BitShares-UI depends node Node.js, and version 6+ is required.
+RuDEX-UI depends node Node.js, and version 6+ is required.

 On Ubuntu and OSX, the easiest way to install Node is to use the [Node Version Manager](https://github.com/creationix/nvm).